-This function takes a take an R sf
+This function takes a take an R sf, a SpatVector or sp object (Spatial* or

 database insert (and table creation, when the table does not exist)